radonn24/Linux-Server-Bash-Script-Restart-Services-Nightly/README.md

-# CentOS-Restart-Services
-CentOS: Bash script to restart a few services nightly

 # Service Management Script

 This script is a bash script that manages the status and restart of multiple services.
 It provides functions to check the status of a service and restart a service.